oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 grained fashion - e.g. the user can specify which rules apply to which ports.

-Below, you can find some examples of goals for this feature:
+Below, you can find some use cases of this feature:
 * **only** allow incoming traffic to a specific VM from a specific CIDR
 * **only** allow incoming access to a range of destination ports in a